Skip to content

 # Link the content to serve into place

-ln -sfn $APP_ROOT $GIT_WORKING/app/front-end/dist/
+ln -sfn $GIT_WORKING/apps/front-end/dist/ $APP_ROOT

 # Configure reverse proxying, and symlink following.

-cat >$VHOST_CONF <<EOF
+cat > $VHOST_CONF <<EOF

 <Directory $WWW_ROOT/..>